Michael McQuaid plays jazz and swing from the 1920s and 30s with remarkable energy and originality.

 Born in 1981, McQuaid began performing with professional bands at the age of 15.
 He was mentored by many of Australia’s finest jazz musicians, including Ade Monsbourgh, Tom Baker, Graeme Bell and Paul Furniss.

-Since moving to Melbourne in 2003 from his native Canberra, he has established himself as an acclaimed artist at top jazz events around the world, including appearing as a bandleader at the prestigious Wangaratta Festival Of Jazz aged just 21.
+Since then, McQuaid has established himself as an acclaimed artist at top jazz events around the world, including appearing as a bandleader at the prestigious Wangaratta Festival Of Jazz aged just 21.
 He was nominated for the Bell Award for Young Australian Jazz Artist Of The Year 2006 by Graeme Bell AO, MBE, after whom the awards are named.

 In 2004, he formed ‘Michael McQuaid’s Red Hot Rhythmakers’ to play vintage big band jazz from the swing era and beyond.
 This band toured Europe in June/July 2008 to widespread acclaim, and has released two albums.
-In November 2015, they performed at Hamer Hall, arguably Victoria’s finest concert hall, in 2015 and 2017, along with special guests ‘Echoes of Harlem’ (a troupe of Melbourne’s finest swing dancers).
+They performed at Hamer Hall, one of Australia’s finest concert hall, in 2015 and 2017, along with special guests ‘Echoes of Harlem’ (a troupe of Melbourne’s finest swing dancers).

 ‘Michael McQuaid’s Late Hour Boys’, a band showcasing the music of Aussie jazz pioneer Ade Monsbourgh, toured Europe in 2010, appearing at the acclaimed Jazz Ascona festival in Switzerland, Whitley Bay International Jazz Festival in the UK, and the Riverboat Jazz Festival in Silkeborg, Denmark.
 They also appeared in Holland during October 2015, along with Italian guest multi-instrumentalist Mauro Porro.